hmi-utwente/video-game-text-corpora/README.md

 # video-game-text-corpora
 Data and code for a paper about video game text corpora.

+## Datasets

+- Torchlight II quest texts: quest dialogue, main quest summaries and GUI text in [CSV-format](https://github.com/hmi-utwente/video-game-text-corpora/raw/master/Torchlight%20II/data/dataset_200630.csv).
+- Star Wars: Knights of the Old republic: branching player and NPC dialogue in [CSV-format](https://github.com/hmi-utwente/video-game-text-corpora/blob/master/Star%20Wars:%20Knights%20of%20the%20Old%20Republic/data/dataset_20200716.csv?raw=true).
+- The Elder Scrolls (Arena, Daggerfall, Morrowind, Oblivion, Skyrim and The Elder Scrolls: Online): in-game books in [JSON-format](https://github.com/hmi-utwente/video-game-text-corpora/blob/master/The%20Elder%20Scrolls/data/imperial_library_20200626.json?raw=true).

+## Code

+Each game-folder has a `src/` folder that contains the code for creating the dataset.
+It should give some insight in how the data was extracted.

+For TorchLight II and SW:KOTOR: before you can run the code, you should have access to the original game files from which the data was extracted.

 ## Scientific paper

 This repository is for the research paper *Fantastic Strings and Where to Find Them: The Quest for High-Quality Video Game Text Corpora*,